 The majority of individuals have an annual CGT allowance of £12,000.
 Therefore capital gains on investments up to this amount are tax-free before the 6 April 2020.

 One way of utilising the allowance is to sell and then buyback stocks and shares.
 This provides an opportunity to increase the base cost for future sales.
 The repurchase will need to be delayed for more than 30 days or made by your spouse, civil partner, or ISA to benefit from this.

 Assets with a loss can also be sold to reduce capital gains in the same tax year or they can be carried forward and set against future capital gains.

 For individuals that hold assets qualifying for Entrepreneurs’ Relief, disposals made after 5 April 2019 will have to meet the qualifying conditions during the two years prior to disposal.
 In the current tax year, the conditions only need to be met for one year prior to the date of disposal.

-Individuals can also make as many small gifts of £250 per person as they like per tax year.
-This provides the opportunity of gifting £250 to each child or grandchild each and every tax year IHT free.
+Individuals can also make as many small gifts of £250 a person as they like per tax year.
+This provides the opportunity of gifting £250 to each child or grandchild each and every tax year IHT-free.

 Additional points to consider